alonso-herreros/uni-tapp-exercises/2. TCP/TCP Questions.md

 without waiting for the retransmission timer to expire.
 How does the window grow until the lost segment arrives (in slow start or congestion avoidance)?

+> **Answer**
+>
+> When using fast recovery / fast retransmit, the congestion window and `ssthresh` are both set to
+> half the `cwnd` value at time of receiving a triple duplicate ACK.
+The congestion control
+> algorithm is then set to congestion avoidance mode.

 ## Question 12
 About TCP windows